aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## 🧠 Technical Skills Demonstrated

 - **Automation thinking:** used PowerShell to reduce repetitive manual collection of support-relevant system details.

 - **Basic PowerShell exposure:** worked with commands such as `Get-CimInstance`, `Get-NetIPAddress`, `Out-File`, and `Out-String`.
+- **PowerShell script adaptation and testing:** worked with an AI-assisted PowerShell script, tested it, identified issues, and improved the support workflow.
+- **PowerShell script testing:** tested and refined a PowerShell-based diagnostic tool for IT support use.
+- **PowerShell script testing and refinement:** tested an AI-assisted PowerShell diagnostic script, identified issues, and refined the workflow for support use.

 - **Windows support basics:** collected computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.
 - **WMI/CIM awareness:** used Windows management queries to retrieve system and antivirus information.
 - **Windows path handling:** worked with local folders, output paths, and report file creation during testing.